Privacy-Preserving Empathy Detection in Video Interactions: Experiments and Results

-\Cref{tab:tabpfn-ablation} reports a series of experiments on fine-tuning TabPFN (TFMPathy\textsubscript{FT}).
+\Cref{tab:tabpfn-ablation} reports a series of experiments on fine-tuning TabPFN (\acs{TFMPathy}\textsubscript{FT}).
 Key hyperparameters explored include learning rate, batch size and optimiser choice.
-We tried the recent scheduler-free optimiser \citep{defazio2024road} as well as the standard AdamW optimiser, with and without a learning rate scheduler.
-Overall, TabPFN showed minimal performance variations across optimiser choices, with AdamW and one-cycle scheduler showing the best results.
+We experimented with the recent scheduler-free optimiser \citep{defazio2024road} and the standard AdamW optimiser, with and without a learning rate scheduler.
+Overall, TabPFN showed minimal performance variation across optimiser choices, with AdamW and the one-cycle scheduler yielding the best results.
 Like optimiser choice, batch size has a modest effect on performance.
-Increasing it from 8 to 32 improved classification accuracy from 0.701 to 0.708 and AUC from 0.689 to 0.696.
+Increasing it from 8 to 32 improved classification accuracy from 0.701 to 0.708 and \ac{AUC} from 0.689 to 0.696.

-We also tested freezing three pre-trained layers of TabPFN: X encoder of 768 trainable parameters, Y encoder of 576 parameters, and Transformer encoder of 7.1 million trainable parameters.
-Freezing the X and Y encoders led to improved performance, likely because they are already well-generalised from TabPFN’s large-scale pre-training.
+We also tested freezing three pre-trained layers of TabPFN: the X encoder (768 trainable parameters), the Y encoder (576 trainable parameters), and the Transformer encoder (7.1 million trainable parameters).
+Freezing the X and Y encoders led to improved performance, presumably because they are already well-generalised from TabPFN's large-scale pre-training.
 Freezing preserves generalisable representations and enables faster fine-tuning, so we kept the X and Y encoders frozen and kept the remaining layers trainable.

 We further varied the softmax temperature and the number of input features.
 Using 500 features led to a slight performance improvement.
-A softmax temperature of 1.0 (i.e., no temperature scaling) yielded the best classification accuracy (\Cref{tab:tabpfn-ablation}).
+A SoftMax temperature of 1.0 (\ie{} no temperature scaling) yielded the best classification accuracy (\Cref{tab:tabpfn-ablation}).
 Based on these findings, the final model uses the AdamW optimiser with a one-cycle scheduler, a batch size of 32, frozen X and Y encoders, a softmax temperature of 1.0, and 500 selected input features.

-\Cref{fig:scaling} shows the ICL performance of the TFMPathy system using both TabICL and TabPFN across varying amounts of context data.
-In the ICL setup, the context data -- i.e., training data -- is fed into the model during the single forward pass.
+\Cref{fig:scaling} shows the \ac{ICL} performance of the \acs{TFMPathy} system using both TabICL and TabPFN across varying amounts of context data.
+In the \ac{ICL} setup, the context data -- \ie{} training data -- is fed into the model during the single forward pass.
 Both models generally exhibit improved performance as the amount of context data increases, which suggests the potential for further gains with additional data.
-However, TabPFN's AUC peaked when using 80\% of the available context data.
+However, TabPFN's \ac{AUC} peaked when using 80\% of the available context data.